What is a kWh and how much does electricity cost per kWh?

 This guide is intended to provide general guidance only.
 It is not intended to give you advice on your personal financial circumstances.
 You should seek independent professional advice if you’re unsure about anything mentioned in this guide or what choices to make.

-If you know what a kilowatt hour is, it can help you understand:
+If you know what a kilowatt hour is (and how much it costs), it’s much easier to understand:

 - How your energy supplier works out your bills